 According to a Pew Research Center poll, approximately only 22% of millennials identify as Republicans.
 This is compared to 34% who identify as Democrats and 41% who are Independents.
 The Brookings Institution found that Hillary Clinton won 55% of the millennial vote, while Trump won 37%; 19% went for a third party.
 These trends, coupled with the fact that millennials are the largest generation, should be troubling to the GOP.

-The issue: the current Republican party has attempted to fix the country’s issues with big government programs, similar to the Democrats.
+The current Republican party has attempted to fix the country’s issues with big government programs, similar to the Democrats.
 They have different views on the issues, but have followed the liberal handbook of throwing money at our problems.
 Unfortunately for the republican establishment, millenials view the government’s role differently.

 Conservative millennials take a more libertarian approach than the republican establishment or our liberal counterparts.
 We believe the government is not the most effective instrument for reaching our policy goals, and we must prioritize limited government and individual liberty.